 The Company's policy is to include interest and penalties related to unrecognized tax benefits within the provision for income taxes in the Condensed Consolidated Statements of Operations.
-This policy did not change as a result of the implementation of FIN 48.

 The Company is subject to taxation in the U.S. and various state and foreign jurisdictions.
 Fiscal years 2004 through 2009 remain open to examination by the federal and most state tax authorities.